jannislehmann/csgo-microservices/README.md

 With the use of [mockery](https://github.com/vektra/mockery) each service can easily generate mock definitions for each service class.
 Thus, unit tests are easy to write and should be implemented accordingly.

+## Configuration

+Copy the `config.json.example` of the service in the `config` dir and rename it to `config.json` in the same dir.

+You can also use ENV vars to override single or set all configuration variables.
+The formatting for the configuration is as with the JSON configuration.
+The ENV base is `CSGO`.
+The Steam two factor secret turns into `STEAM_TWOFACTORSECRET`.

+Details about the global configuration can be found [here](https://github.com/Cludch/csgo-microservices/blob/main/shared/README.md#config).
 ## CSGO Demo Tools

 This project used to be a monolithic microservice.
 The old source code can be seen [here](https://github.com/Cludch/csgo-tools/).
 This repository also has a fully functional suite with all the services,